Cecilia Paredes Verduga

 Cecilia Paredes Verduga (born October 27, 1971) is an Ecuadorian engineer and university professor.
-She is the rector of Escuela Superior Politécnica del Litoral (ESPOL) which is in the city of Guayaquil.
+She is the rector of ESPOL Polytechnic University which is in the city of Guayaquil.

 Life

 Verduga was born in 1971 in the city of Guayaquil and her father was an ESPOL graduate engineer.
 She took her first degree at ESPOL in Mechanical Engineering before going to New Jersey to study at Rutgers University.
 At Rutgers she took a masters and doctorate in materials science and engineering.
 She joined ESPOL's faculty in 2001 doing both research and teaching and in 2002 she became a full professor and in 2006 deputy dean.

 She became the vice-rector of ESPOL in 2012 when Sergio Flores Macías was the rector.
 She was also the director of the materials testings and director of the Polytechnic's Center for Research and Development in Nanotechnology.